Point Cloud Streaming with Latency-Driven Implicit Adaptation using MoQ: Method

 \subsection{Reconstruction}

 When an Object is either received or its Group is dropped for some Track, the receiver notifies a dedicated reconstruction thread.
 Once this thread has received an Object message for every track, it concatenates the Objects' decoded point arrays.
 The result is a point cloud with some subset of the original points, which may be saved or displayed as needed.
-In total, the end-to-end latency, $L$, of a frame is defined by

-where $I$ is the set of Objects (sampled representations) for the frame, $E_i$ is the encoding latency for an Object, $D_i$ is the transmission and decoding latency for an Object, and $T$ is the delivery timeout.